FastSense/nnio/docs/source/extending.rst

             )

 We also recommend to define :code:`get_preprocessing` method like in :ref:`nnio.zoo` models.
-See :ref:`nnio.Preprocessing`.
+See :class:`nnio.Preprocessing`.
-We encourage users to wrap their loaded models in such classes. :code:`nnio.Model` abstract base class is described below:
+We encourage users to wrap their loaded models in such classes. :class:`nnio.Model` abstract base class is described below:

 nnio.Model